The purpose of this website is to provide guidelines and recommendations for people treating wounds as an effect of the current war in Ukraine.

 If you have suggestions on how to serve the need for wound treatment and management in Ukraine in an effective manner, please forward these suggestions to our idea bank at: firstname.lastname@example.org

-NB: Translations of practical guidelines will be available in Ukrainian and Russian as soon as possible.
+Translations of practical guidelines are also available in Ukrainian and Russian (See language sections).

 Clean and clear water is very important for the treatment of most wounds.
 Soaking the dressing with water will make it easier to remove.Washing wounds (both acute and chronic) will help clean them from debris but also germs.
 When no cleansing solution is available, simple tap water is enough.